 One line in that chapter where Ben gets molested is commonly thought to be silly, the "big, strong Jedi Knights" line.
 It can be interpreted that it is something much, much squickier than a throwaway compliment: Tahiri would seem to be complementing Ben's...penile size.

-He's hinted to Three-Way Sex between Jaina, Zekk, and Jag at least twice now.
+Troy Denning has hinted to Three-Way Sex between Jaina, Zekk, and Jag at least twice.

-The How to Train Your Dragon series has got quite few things past the radar with Dragonese, which has included words like 'piss', a variation of 'crap', and 'cack'.
+The How to Train Your Dragon series gets quite few things past the radar with Dragonese, which includes words like 'piss', a variation of 'crap', and 'cack'.
 In a series meant for children.

 In the first book there is a picture of Gobber with a tattoo of a mermaid on his butt that's topless, complete with "details".